ESL Speaking Activities that Work – For Students of all Levels

 The World in 20 Years: Future Predictions

-Students use simple future to speculate about developments in different fields.
+Using the simple future tense, students speculate about developments across various fields.

 Show and Tell